simeks/deform/README.md

 pip install pydeform
 ```

-Note: to enable GPU-supported registration you're currently required to compile the software yourself.
+Note: to enable GPU-supported registration you're required to compile the software yourself.
 See the section below.

 ## Building